nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

      Login-AzAccount
      ```

-3. Run the following cmdlet to download the createazurelogicapp.ps1 script file on your local machine.
+3. Run the following cmdlet to download the script for creating the Azure Logic App.

      ```powershell
      Set-Location -Path "C:\Temp"